 Even if a truck driver adheres to all the requirements set forth in the FMCSR, they can still be found liable in court if they were negligent.

-Columbia Truck Accident Lawyers at Chappell, Smith & Arden Advocate for Victims of Negligence
+Columbia, SC Truck Accident Lawyers at Chappell Smith & Arden, P.A.
+Advocate for Victims of Negligence